shawntmeyer/AVDClientKiosk/README.md

 ## Introduction

-This repository contains a script and supporting artifacts to configure a Windows client operating system to act as a custom Windows App kiosk using the [Windows App](https://learn.microsoft.com/en-us/windows-app/overview).
+This repository contains a script and supporting artifacts to configure a Windows client operating system to act as a custom Windows 365 or Azure Virtual Desktop client kiosk using the [Windows App](https://learn.microsoft.com/en-us/windows-app/overview).

 The solution consists of two main parts: User interface customizations and Windows App configurations.